 - Moldova- International travellers planning on visiting Moldova will not be required to present any COVID-19-related documentation.

-- Montenegro- From 10 March 2022, Montenegro does not require proof of a vaccine, COVID-19 test or a passenger tracking form to travel to the nation.
+- Montenegro- Montenegro does not require proof of a vaccine, COVID-19 test or a passenger tracking form to travel to the nation.

-- North Macedonia- As of 21 April 2022, North Macedonia has once again removed all requirements.
+- North Macedonia- North Macedonia has removed all requirements.

-- Poland- On 28 March 2022, all remaining Covid entry requirements in Poland, including domestic mask and quarantining rules were lifted.
+- Poland- All remaining Covid entry requirements in Poland, including domestic mask and quarantining rules are lifted.

-- Portugal- Portugal has removed all entry measures as of July 1, 2022.
+- Portugal- Portugal has removed all entry measures.
 Passengers entering the country (including Azores and Madeira) are no longer required to present proof of carrying out a COVID-19 test with a negative result or to present a COVID-EU digital certificate, vaccination or recovery certificate.

 - Serbia- There are no COVID-19 restrictions in place for travel to Serbia.
 Travellers do not have to present certificates of vaccination/testing for COVID-19 or to complete a Passenger Locator Form.

-- Sint Maarten- As of November 1, visitors will no longer need to provide proof of vaccination or negative test result in order to enter the island.
+- Sint Maarten- Visitors will no longer need to provide proof of vaccination or negative test result in order to enter the island.

 - Slovenia- Slovenia has done away with all COVID-19-related requirements for entry.
 The need to present a vaccine certificate, a negative result of the COVID-19 test and COVID recovery proof upon arrival has been abolished.
 The previously mandated quarantine requirement for arrivals from other territories is no longer applicable.

-- Slovakia- As of April 6 2022, all testing, vaccine, and quarantine requirements have been dropped.
+- Slovakia- All testing, vaccine, and quarantine requirements have been dropped.

-- Sweden- As of 1 April 2022, the ban on entry to Sweden from countries outside the EU/EEA has been dropped.
+- Sweden- The ban on entry to Sweden from countries outside the EU/EEA has been dropped.
 Additionally, the requirement to present vaccination and test certificates when entering Sweden has also been removed.

-- Turkey- Since 1 June 2022, Turkey is allowing the entry of travellers without any COVID-19 restrictions.
+- Turkey- Turkey is allowing the entry of travellers without any COVID-19 restrictions.
 Travellers arriving in Turkey don’t need to present proof of vaccination or COVID-19 PCR test results.